xml-director/xmldirector.plonecore/README.rst

 zopyx.existdb
 =============

-Integration Plone <-> eXist-db integration providing the following
+Plone <-> eXist-db integration providing the following features:
-features:

 - mounts an arbitary eXist-db collection into Plone
 - indexing support (limited to one content document per Connector